Medically reviewed by Angela Sheddan, FNP

-The fact is that your ED is more than likely caused either by something a pill can treat, by unhealthy lifestyle, or by psychological issues (performance anxiety, low self-esteem) that require more involved treatment than you can pick up alongside lottery tickets or off of Amazon.
+The fact is that your ED is more than likely caused either by something a pill can treat, by an unhealthy lifestyle, or by psychological issues (performance anxiety, low self-esteem) that require more involved treatment than you can pick up alongside lottery tickets or off of Amazon.

 If lifestyle is an issue for you, your healthcare provider may recommend changes like more exercise, better diet, weight loss, stress reduction, or even just drinking more water and less booze.

-For the psychological causes of ED, a healthcare professional may refer you for therapy, which will help you address whatever issues are preventing you from enjoying yourself and your partner in the bedroom, kitchen, hallway, etc.
+For the psychological causes of ED, a healthcare professional may refer you for therapy, which will help you address whatever mental health issues are preventing you from enjoying yourself and your partner in the bedroom, kitchen, hallway, etc.

 Depending on your needs, you may prefer a different prescription because of the length of their effects (sildenafil is best taken before activity, while tadalafil can be taken once daily or as needed).